Common Laundry Disinfectants

 As stated above, don’t use borax with vinegar or lemon juice.

 Baking Soda: This isn’t a disinfectant but a lot of people think it is.
-It works with vinegar to disinfect but is not effective on its own.

 There you have it!
 What methods do you use to disinfect your laundry?